 You must make sure that all the properties you add on this tab have a correct reference (object name, and object ID if relevant) to the objects you want to add them to.

-In case you are adding new properties to existing objects (objects that are already present in your BriefBuilder model), it is smart to look up the objects’ IDs in BriefBuilder and add that ID to the column Object ID (unless all object’s have unique names – in that case you can run the import just on object names without IDs)
+In case you are adding new properties to existing objects (objects that are already present in your BriefBuilder model), it is smart to look up the objects’ IDs in BriefBuilder and add that ID to the column Object ID (unless all object’s have unique names – in that case you can run the import just on object names without IDs).

 See below for an explanation for all the columns on the Property tab.

-Column A: Object ID (Optional)
+Column A: Non-standard property (Optional)

 Here you can refer to the Object IDs you have used on the objects tab (see above) or to refer to an existing object in BriefBuilder.